tbensky/celnav/README.md

 You should see a map of a ship and the Sun, near the Hawaiian islands.

+5. If nothing happens, check your Javascript error console.
+You might have to hit 'reload' again, or your browser, or maybe your Google Maps API key is wrong, etc.

 ## Making the figures found in the paper

 Probably the best way to get started with the code is to make it reproduce the figures found in the paper.